-Welcome to the smallest, easiest-to-use GPS navigator on the water!
-The GPS 45 represents GARMIN's continuing commitment to provide mariners with quality navigation information in a versatile, accurate and user-friendly design you'll enjoy for years to come.
+Welcome to the smallest, easiest-to-use GPS navigator for recreational use!
+The GPS 40 represents GARMIN's continuing commitment to provide outdoors sports enthusiasts with quality navigation information in a versatile, accurate and user-friendly design you'll enjoy for years to come.

-To get the most of your new GPS unit, it is important that you take the time to read through this owner's manual to understand the operating features of the GPS 45.
+To get the most of your new GPS unit, it is important that you take the time to read through this owner's manual to understand the operating features of the GPS 40.
 The manual is organized into two sections for your convenience:

-Section One introduces you to the basic features of the unit and provides a quick-start orientation to the GPS 45.
+Section One introduces you to the basic features of the unit and provides a quick-start orientation to the GPS 40.
 It has been designed to acquaint you with the unit and provide a basic working knowledge necessary to use the unit in typical conditions.

-Section Two provides a detailed reference to the advanced features and operations of the GPS 45 in a topical format.
+Section Two provides a detailed reference to the advanced features and operations of the GPS 40 in a topical format.
 This allows you to concentrate on a specific topic quickly, without reading through entire sections of text that you may not need.

-Thanks for choosing the GARMIN GPS 45.
-If you have any questions or comments regarding the use of the GPS 45, our Product Support staff is available to serve you at 1-800-800-1020 or 913-599-1515.
-You can also reach our Product Support staff by FAX at 913-599-2103.
+Thanks for choosing the GARMIN GPS 40.
+We hope it will help you get the most out of your outdoor recreation adventures.
+If you have any questions concerning the operation of the GPS 40, contact our Product Support staff at 913-599-1515 or 913-599-2103 (FAX).